cloudera/hue/docs/gethue/content/posts/2013-05-28-tutorial-apache-pig-editor-in-hue-2-3.md

   - default
 categories:
   - Querying
 ---

 In the previous installment of the demo series about [Hue][1] — the open source Web UI that makes [Apache Hadoop][2] easier to use — you learned how to [analyze data with Hue using Apache Hive via Hue’s Beeswax and Catalog applications][3].
 In this installment, we’ll focus on using the new editor for [Apache Pig][4] in [Hue 2.3][5].

-{{< vimeo 66661052 >}}
+{{< youtube BVY07kj8nU4 >}}

 Complementing the editors for Hive and Cloudera Impala, the Pig editor provides a great starting point for exploration and real-time interaction with Hadoop.
 This new application lets you edit and run Pig scripts interactively in an editor tailored for a great user experience.
 Features include:

-  * UDFs and parameters (with default value) support
+- UDFs and parameters (with default value) support
-  * Autocompletion of Pig keywords, aliases, and HDFS paths
+- Autocompletion of Pig keywords, aliases, and HDFS paths
-  * Syntax highlighting
+- Syntax highlighting
-  * One-click script submission
+- One-click script submission
-  * Progress, result, and logs display
+- Progress, result, and logs display
-  * Interactive single-page application
+- Interactive single-page application

 Here’s a short video demoing its capabilities and ease of use: